sixthextinction/chip8_c/README.md

 #Compilation
 ------------
-For Windows (Visual Studio), you'll need :
+For Windows (Visual Studio), you'll need Nate Robins' Win32 GLUT port, properly linked.
-* glut.h
+* glut.h      in your Includes directory
-* glut32.dll
+* glut32.dll  in your project .exe dir (or system32, but that's unnecessary)
-* glut32.lib
+* glut32.lib  in your Libary directory
-With proper linking in VS.

-For Linux, I guess you'll just need a glut implementation like freeglut3 (and freeglut3-dev)?
+For Linux, I guess you'll just need a GLUT implementation like freeglut3 (and freeglut3-dev)?
 I'm not very sure.
+Compile like :
+* cc	chip8core.c 	-lglut 	-lGL 	-lGLU 	-lm -o 	c8